CommonEvaluationPlatform/CEP/README.md

 For the Arty-A7 100T FPGA board, the `cep_arty100t` *SUB_PROJECT* has been defined in `<CEP_ROOT>/fpga/Makefile`.

-With v4.0, the `cep_arty100t` has the following CEP-unique modules added:
+With v4.0, the following FPGA configurations have been defined with the CEP-unique additions listed:

+`cep_arty100t`
 - CEP Registers
 - 1 x AES Core
 - Surrogate Root of Trust (SRoT)

+`cep_min_arty100t`
+- CEP Registers

 Assuming the Vivado environment scripts have been sourced within your current shell, the following commands can be used to build and program the FPGA *SUB_PROJECT*.
 Programming requires that the digilent drivers have been installed and that you have a USB connection to the micro-USB port on the Arty100T.